-Following the DOE energy storage safety workshop, two short-term activities were initiated to foster efforts to address energy storage system safety.
-One of those was the publication of a document to help with the understanding of codes, standards and regulations development and deployment -- a topic that is somewhat complicated and yet very important to understand no matter what your role is in ESS development and deployment.
-The other activity is focused on a companion document that will inventory codes, standards and regulations applicable to ESS and experiences to date in securing approval for ESS installations.
+Following the DOE Energy Storage Safety workshop, two short-term activities were initiated to foster efforts to address energy storage system safety.
+One of these was the publication of a document to help with the understanding of codes, standards and regulations development and deployment -- a topic that is somewhat complicated and yet very important for everyone who plays a role in ESS development and deployment to understand.
+The other activity is focused on a companion document that will inventory codes, standards and regulations applicable to ESS and describe experiences to date in securing approval for ESS installations.

 › The purpose of this document is to acquaint stakeholders and interested parties involved in the development and deployment of energy storage systems (ESS) with the subject of safety codes, standards and regulations (CSR) that can impact their activities.
-It is hoped that after review of this document, those stakeholders and interested parties will have a more in depth and uniform understanding of safety CSR that can foster improved communications among all ESS stakeholders and foster their working together to realize more timely and appropriate acceptance and approval of safe ESS technology through CSR.
+It is hoped that after review of this document, those stakeholders and interested parties will have a more in depth and uniform understanding of safety CSR.
+This understanding can foster improved communications among all ESS stakeholders and enable collaboration in order to realize more timely and appropriate acceptance and approval of safe ESS technology through CSR.

-› The purpose of this document is to identify laws, rules, codes, standards, regulations (CSR) and associated requirements related to safety that could apply to stationary energy storage systems (ESS) and experiences to date securing approval of ESS from those who have adopted and are applying CSR.
-This information is intended to assist in securing approval of ESS under current CSR and to foster the updating, revision and enhancement of CSR to foster timelier and appropriate approval of ESS with respect to safety.
+› The purpose of this document is to identify laws, rules, codes, standards, regulations (CSR) and associated requirements related to safety that could apply to stationary energy storage systems (ESS), as well as describe experiences to date securing approval of ESS from those who have adopted and are applying CSR.
+This information is intended to assist in securing approval of ESS under current CSR and to foster the updating, revision, and enhancement of CSR to enable timely and appropriate approval of ESS with respect to safety.

 › This document contains three separate but interrelated areas of focus.